MicrosoftDocs/visualstudio-docs/docker/tutorials/your-application.md

 ms.workload:
   - "azure"
 ---
-# Get started with the todo sample app
+# Build and run the todo sample app

 For the rest of this tutorial, you'll be working with a simple todo list manager that is running in Node.js.
 If you're not familiar with Node.js, don't worry!
 No real JavaScript experience is needed!